 In addition, you can align your volunteer goals with larger agency priorities, making them a potent communication tool.

 So, if you lead volunteers, it really is up to you to paint your picture of progress and results.

-1) Volunteer Capacity & Utilization — The first is tracking capacity of your workforce.
-This is similar to tracking volunteer hours, but offers more information.
-It requires you to first establish the total number of volunteer roles and shifts available when you are functioning at full capacity.
-Then, to track what percentage of these roles are filled.
+1) Volunteer Capacity & Utilization — What is the capacity of your workforce?
+Answering this question is similar to tracking volunteer hours, but offers more information.
+First, establish the total number of volunteer roles and shifts available when functioning at full capacity.
+Then, track what percentage of these roles are filled.
 While not a direct impact measure, it does serve as a proxy that indicates whether you are staffed sufficiently to meet your goals.

-2) Volunteer Impact on Program Goals — You can also simply track the outcomes of various programs’ volunteer staff by positioning them as a resource or catalyst that brings about the end result, rather than the end result itself.
-Volunteer hours, satisfaction, and retention rates may tell you whether or not you have an engaged group, but it is the program outcomes that tell whether goals are achieved.
-Even more powerful, if the work is shared between employees and volunteers, is to separate out the contribution of the volunteer corps in reaching specific program key performance metrics.
+2) Volunteer Impact on Program Goals — Position volunteers as a resource or catalyst that bring about a program’s end result, rather than the result itself.
+Then, track the program outcome.
+Volunteer hours, satisfaction, and retention rates may tell you whether or not you have an engaged group, but the program outcome tells whether goals are achieved.
+An even more powerful tactic is to separate out the volunteer corps contribution and the employee contribution in reaching specific program key performance metrics.

 3) Direct Volunteer Impact — Finally, if volunteers work directly with your customers, clients, or service beneficiaries, you can track the impact of this work on their lives.
 This might be an economic benefit, an improvement in state-of-mind, or access to additional services.
 A well-written volunteer or client survey can help you capture client transformations and gather comments, helping you supplement data with powerful stories of change.

 The Choice is Yours

 Which of these will help you best measure and demonstrate the added value of volunteers in your context?
 It all depends on your ultimate goals.